Mixing induced by Faraday surface waves: Long-term evolution of the stratification

-One way to understand this behaviour is by considering the energetics of mixing as done for instance by \cite{Singh2024}.
-The entrainment hypothesis posits that a fraction of kinetic energy is irreversibly converted into background potential energy.
-We may define a cumulative mixing efficiency, $\mathcal{E}$, which quantifies the part of the kinetic energy that is lost due to irreversible mixing with respect to the energy lost due to viscous dissipation,
+One way to understand the non-monotonic behaviour of the asymptotic depth, previously described in \S\ref{section:surface:asymptotic}, is by considering the energetics of mixing.
+In the framework of \cite{Winters_1995}, a fraction of the injected kinetic energy is irreversibly converted into background potential energy due to diapycnal mixing,

+where $\kappa_\mix$ is the molecular diffusion coefficient.
+Here, $z_*(\rho)$ is the height in the adiabatically sorted reference state, obtained from the spatial CDF of the density field (the normalized profiles of Figure~\ref{Figure11:profiles}), and its derivative is evaluated at the local value density.
+For a closed system, in which no buoyancy flux crosses the boundaries, $\Phi_d(t)$ is equal to the rate of change of the background potential energy,